Elements of a Candle: Colorants

 Dyes vs. Pigments

 Specially-formulated pigments and dyes are used to color candles.
-Dyes have different properties from pigments, and are used to create different effects.
+Dyes have different properties from pigments, and are used to create varying effects.
 In general, pigments are used to coat the outside of a candle with color, while dyes are used to color the candle throughout.

 Available in both liquid and powder form, dyes give a candle its translucent color.
 Dyes also provide the candlemaker with a large degree of control over a color’s shade.
 Because dyes are easily combustible, they will not clog a wick, and generally have a minimal effect on the burn performance of a candle with color.